Munir Bin Naseer

-Munir Naseer is a citizen of Pakistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Munir Naseer is a citizen of Pakistan who was held in extrajudicial detention in the United States' Guantanamo Bay detention camp, in Cuba.

 His Guantanamo Internment Serial Number was 85.

 He was repatriated on November 30, 2003.

 McClatchy News Service interview

 On June 15, 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.